‘Hamas gambled with our lives’: Gazans are now daring to speak out

 This week, unverified reports emerged that Hamas executed a mukhtar, or local community leader, in northern Gaza, allegedly for coordinating with the Israeli military for a separate initiative to facilitate aid.

-The incident appeared to confirm what Palestinians in Gaza already knew or believed: any Israeli involvement would delegitimize and kill any alternative group providing services in Gaza.
+The incident appeared to confirm what Palestinians in Gaza already knew or believed: Any Israeli involvement would delegitimize and kill any alternative group providing services in Gaza.

 “The occupation’s civil administration has engaged with some community leaders and members of the private sector,” notes Mr. Naim.
 “This initiative is both unacceptable and risky for all involved on the Palestinian side.”